Stellarium/stellarium/skycultures/bali/description.md

     <tr valign="top">
         <td><notr>Těnggala</notr></td>
         <td><notr>ᬢᭂᬗ᭄ᬕᬮ</notr></td>
         <td>Plough<br/>Betelgeuse is the red pain of the farmer.
 Bellatrix is the farmer's eye.
-Orion belt is the plough.
-Rigel and the other star are the animals (cow)</td>
+Orion's belt is the plough.
+Rigel and other stars to the west are the animals (cow)</td>
         <td><img width="255" src="illustrations/descr_pics/Ra_Wa.jpg"/></td>
     </tr>
     <tr valign="top">